Businesses: why buy a professional air purifier?

 - Reducing the fear employees may have of potentially bringing the virus into their homes, etc.

 - From an HR standpoint, when employers – mindful of these concerns – take steps to reassure staff and prevent, by all means possible, exposure to health risks, the investment is proof of their going the extra mile at a time when work/life balance and corporate social responsibility are crucial to an employer’s reputation

 What can NatéoSanté do to help any professional organisation with its business continuity strategy?

-- Drawing up a tailor-made continuity plan to ensure both the company’s survival and the safety of your employees
+- The development of a tailor-made continuity plan to secure both the company’s business and the safety of its employees

 Added value from NatéoSanté: we can support managing directors, HR directors and service managers, in private companies in the tertiary or industrial sector, and in local and regional authorities, in drawing up and implementing a return-to-work plan for the welfare of employees and to protect management with respect to social risks.